Capital punishment in Papua New Guinea

-Capital punishment is not a legal punishment in the Independent State of Papua New Guinea.
+Capital punishment is no longer a legal punishment in the Independent State of Papua New Guinea.

 Capital punishment was abolished on 22 January 2022.
 It was legal under Australian colonial rule, but was abolished in 1970 in the leadup to independence.
 It was reinstated in 1991, but never used.
 The last execution was by hanging, in Port Moresby, in November 1954.

 History

 Within the Pacific Islands Forum, all countries (albeit not PNG) have either completely abolished capital punishment or have refrained from imposing it for numerous decades.
 The use of capital punishment in PNG has fluctuated throughout history and has again become unsettled in recent years.

 Since 1954, PNG appeared to have maintained a strong "long-standing de facto moratorium" which was later passed into law.
 The complete abolishment of capital punishment occurred in 1970 whilst PNG was still under the colonial administration of Australia.
 However, in 1973, PNG took the first step towards becoming independent and began the process of self-governance.
 Two years later in 1975, Australia gave up its remaining powers over PNG, allowing the country to proceed to complete independence.

-In August 1991 the Government of PNG re-introduced capital punishment as an amendment to the PNG Criminal Code Act 1974.
+In August 1991, the Government of PNG re-introduced capital punishment as an amendment to the PNG Criminal Code Act 1974.
 At this point its application was limited to cases of wilful murder, but the imposition of the death penalty would not be mandatory and therefore be "at the discretion of the Judge."
 The re-introduction of capital punishment into legislation was greeted with a mixed response not only in PNG but throughout the world.
 The Government at the time justified its actions by arguing that it was aligning legislation to reflect public perception that there was a necessity to deter abhorrent behaviour.
-According to Bernard Narokobi (the Justice Minister at the time), "it reflected the community's outrage and disgust" to heinous criminal offences.
+According to Bernard Narokobi (the Justice Minister at the time), "it reflected the community's outrage and disgust" at heinous criminal offences.
 Despite his support for Papua New Guinean communities to express their views, Narokobi made it clear that he did not endorse the move towards the re-introduction of capital punishment.
 However, the country's Prime Minister at the time, Rabbie Namaliu, argued that the alarming deterioration in the country's enforcement of law and order was a threat to the country's future and needed to be dealt with.
 On the contrary, there was also strong opposition for the re-introduction of capital punishment.
 Amnesty International pleaded that PNG addressed the deterioration of law and order in other ways and declared that Amnesty International "opposed the death penalty in all cases on the grounds that it is a violation of the human right to life."